sugathb/HttpClientFactoryDemo/README.md

 # Music Brainz Microservice

-Music Brains Demo API allows user to seach music by artist name whcih will return a list of all maching artists.
+Music Brains Demo API allows user to seach music by artist name from an external web api service.
+It will return a list of all maching artists.

 ### API Endpoints